nakala-lang/nakala/README.md

 [![GitHub license](https://img.shields.io/github/license/reaganmcf/nakala.svg)](https://github.com/reaganmcf/nakala/blob/master/LICENSE)

 A programming language that I built based on [arzg's Eldiro blog posts](https://arzg.github.io/lang/).
-The core design and architecture is practically identical to Eldiro, hence the name of the project: nakala (Punjabi for _mimic_).
+The core architecture (especially the Parser) is practically identical to Eldiro, hence the name of the project: nakala (Punjabi for _mimic_).
 If you haven't read through his blog posts, I highly recommend you do because it is an unmatched learning resource.

 ### Why make nakala?
 I was so inspired by his blog posts that I have decided to continue the implementation that I made while reading his posts.
+Since then, nakala has turned into its own unique project.

 The most notable and interesting things I have implemented since continuing my implementation is a runtime engine that computes the parsed `HIR` representation and the countless additional language features.

+### Design Philosophy

+Nakala only has two core values:

+1. The syntax should feel familiar, while remaining unique
+2. Using (and working on) nakala should always be fun

 ## Features
 As nakala is in its very early stages, the language does not have many features.
 However, it does have: